bobmahalo/DTCC/Dark Pools.md

-Dark pools, a type of alternative trading system [[ATS]] that was designed, in general, to handle large trades for institutional investors anonymously. https://www.finra.org/investors/insights/can-you-swim-dark-pool
+Dark pools, a type of alternative trading system [[ATS]] that was designed, in general, to handle large trades for institutional [[Investor]]s anonymously. https://www.finra.org/investors/insights/can-you-swim-dark-pool

 ![[Untitled 4 81.jpg]]